- How block list worksVisitor log and invites logApproving and denying visitorsLogging block list approvals and denialsSetting up block list

 - Setting up block list

-Prevent unwanted guests from visiting by adding them to your block list.
+Our block list can prevent unwanted guests from visiting by adding them to your block list.
 If a person on your block list tries to sign in or a teammate inadvertently invites them, your team is notified and can take quick action to approve or deny their visit.

 How block list works